 - DB_PASSWORD – MySQL password.

-- DB_HOST – Enter localhost here as our MySQL database is on the same server.
+- DB_HOST – Enter localhost here since our MySQL database is on the same server.

-- Once you have made the changes press CTRL + X on the keyboard and then press Y and then ENTER to save changes to the file.
+- Once you have made the changes, press CTRL + X and then Y to confirm.

 Note: It can take up to 24 hours for DNS to fully propagate worldwide.